codelabspro/AutonomousGPT/README.md

 ## Setting Your Cache Type

-By default Auto-GPT is going to use LocalCache instead of redis or Pinecone.
+By default AutonomousGPT is going to use LocalCache instead of redis or Pinecone.

 To switch to either, change the `MEMORY_BACKEND` env variable to the value that you want: